Mayor 'deeply disturbed' over incident between cop and teen

 Teens shooting video began running down the street and cursing.

-The 13-year-old was booked on suspicion of making a criminal threat and battery.
+The 13-year-old, who is the stepson of an Anaheim police officer, was booked on suspicion of making a criminal threat and battery.
 A 15-year-old boy was arrested on suspicion of assault and battery.

 Carillo has filed a claim against the cities of Anaheim and Los Angeles, the precursor to a civil lawsuit, alleging the incident shows the Los Angeles Police Department was deficient in training officers.